ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 import numpy as np
 import itertools as it

-from collections import deque
 from typing import List, Tuple

 class Permutation:
-    # Please copy and paste the code from the supplementary material here
-    pass

-def matrix_in_list(element, list):
     # Please copy and paste the code from the supplementary material here
     pass